Markerless Head Tracking for Accurate and Accessible Neuronavigation: Introduction

-The contributions of this work include (i) a computer vision method for subject head tracking in neuronavigation that leverages both color (RGB) and depth (D) information from a single consumer-grade RGB-D device, (ii) an alternative approach that relies on stereo color information captured by a pair of consumer-grade RGB cameras, (iii) a controlled and systematic evaluation of the proposed computer vision-based methods in comparison with a conventional neuronavigation solution, including an extensive experimental assessment of the proposed methods on a cohort of 50 human subjects in a treatment-suite environment.
+The contributions of this work include (i) three computer-vision-based methods for subject head tracking in neuronavigation utilizing one or two consumer-grade RGB-D cameras, (ii) the novel utilization of individualized, statistical prior-based head models for head tracking in neuronavigation, (iii) a controlled and direct systematic evaluation of the proposed computer-vision-based methods in comparison with a conventional neuronavigation solution, and (iv) an extensive experimental assessment of the proposed methods on a cohort of $50$ human subjects in a treatment-suite environment.